ystia/yorc/rest/http_api.md

 ### Submit a CSAR to deploy <a name="submit-csar"></a>
 Creates a new deployment by uploading a CSAR.
 'Content-Type' header should be set to 'application/zip'.

-There is two ways to submit a new deployment, you can let Janus generate a unique deployment ID or you can specify it
+There are two ways to submit a new deployment, you can let Janus generate a unique deployment ID or you can specify it.

 #### Auto-generated deployment ID
 In this case you should use a `POST` method.